How would you describe a high-performance culture?

-Individuals and teams within a high performing culture do not wait around for instructions.
-The actively observe needs and act upon them.
-They find ways to accelerate the business and they take chart to ensure that they happen and they are given the freedom to do so.
+Individuals and teams within a high-performing culture do not wait around for instructions.
+They actively observe needs and act upon them.
+They find ways to accelerate the business and they take charge to ensure that happens, and they are given the freedom to do so.

 It requires gratefulness.

 If you want people to consistently produce results, you’d better be grateful when they do.
 Failing to be grateful for heroic results is demeaning, never mind demotivating.
 People want, and need, to be appreciated for the great work they do.